wgsl-tooling-wg/wesl-spec/Imports.md

 2. We take that as the "current module".
 3. We repeatedly look at the next segment.
     1. Item in current module: Take that item.
 We must be at the last segment, otherwise it's an error.
+    2. Wildcard import: Take all items in the current module.
-    2. (Else if re-exported or inline module in current module: We continue with that module.)
+    3. (Else if re-exported or inline module in current module: We continue with that module.)
-    3. Else go to `current module path/ident.wesl`
+    4. Else go to `current module path/ident.wesl`
        * File found: We take that file as the current module.
        * File not found: We assume an empty module as the current module, and continue with that.
        * (Re-exporting changes the path.)